GRANTS

 WHAT WE'RE LOOKING FOR

-The level of the council’s support will depend partly on an applicant’s commitment to and practice of the following principles:
+The level of the council’s support will depend partly on an applicant’s responses to the following questions:

 • How does the organization relate to or affect Linden Hills?
 The council makes grants to organizations in Linden Hills, or to those that predominantly serve Linden Hills.